-Area Data on shortages and needs (SY20-21) Narrative description traditional] had 35 vacant English as a second language teacher positions.
-Math and science 6 At the start of SY20- 21, public schools in DC [charter and traditional] had 6 vacant math and science teacher positions.
+Area Data on shortages and needs (SY20-21) Narrative description vacant math and science teacher positions.
 CTE educators 2 At the start of SY20- 21, public schools in DC [charter and traditional] had 2 vacant CTE education teacher positions.
-Early childhood educators 8 At the start of SY20- 21, public schools in DC [charter and traditional] had 8 vacant early childhood education teacher positions School counselors N/A OSSE does not collect these data Social workers N/A OSSE does not collect these data Nurses N/A OSSE does not collect these data School psychologists N/A OSSE does not collect these data ii.
+Early childhood educators 8 At the start of SY20- 21, public schools in DC [charter and traditional] had 8 vacant early childhood education teacher positions School counselors N/A OSSE does not collect these data Social workers N/A OSSE does not collect these data Nurses N/A OSSE does not collect these data School psychologists N/A OSSE does not collect these data

 Describe how the SEA will assist its LEAs in identifying the most urgent areas of shortages or potential shortages, with particular plans for individual LEAs facing the most significant needs (e.g., by avoiding layoffs, providing high-quality professional learning opportunities, and addressing the impact of stress or trauma on educators).
 Include a description of how other Federal COVID-19 funding (e.g., ESSER and GEER funds under the CARES Act and CRRSA Act) have already been used to avoid layoffs during the COVID-19 pandemic.